Nash Equilbria for Quadratic Voting: Abstract

 \section{Abstract}

-$N$ individuals must choose between two collective alternatives.
-Under Quadratic Voting (QV), individuals buy vote in favor of their preferred alternative from a clearing house, paying the square of the number of votes purchased, and the sum of all votes purchased determines the outcome.
-Heuristic arguments and experimental results have suggested that this simple, detail-free mechanism is utilitarian efficient.
-In an independent private-values environment, we rigorously prove that for any value distribution all symmetric Bayes-Nash equilibria of QV converge toward efficiency in large populations, with waste decaying generically as $\nicefrac{1}{N}$.
+A group of $N$ individuals must choose between two collective alternatives.
+Under Quadratic Voting (QV), agents buy votes in favor of their preferred alternative from a clearing house, paying the square of the number of votes purchased; the sum of all votes purchased determines the outcome.
+We provide the first rigorous results for this mechanism, in a canonical independent private values environment with bounded value distributions.
+In addition to characterizing the nature of equilibria, we demonstrate that for all bounded value distributions, the utilitarian welfare losses of the mechanism as a proportion of the maximum possible welfare tends to zero as the population size becomes large.